Cynic

 Florida-based guitarist/vocalist Paul Masvidal and drummer/keyboardist Sean Reinert put together Cynic in 1987, and after several lineup changes and false starts - during one of which the pair spent some time in another well known Florida metal band, Death - they cut their debut album, which more or less put progressive death metal on the map.

-The band split after one disc, and all the members except Malone promptly formed Portal, which soon disbanded as well; Masvidal and Reinert then lit out for the West Coast and formed Æon Spoke, which wrote mood music for film scores.
+The band split after one disc, and all the members except Malone promptly formed Portal, which soon disbanded as well; Masvidal and Reinert then lit out for the West Coast and formed Æon Spoke, which wrote mood music for film scores, while bassist Sean Malone embarked on a solo career.
+They've occasionally come together in various combinations ever since.

 (DBW)